-A broker is a licensed agent who can legally oversee other Realtors or work independent of an agency.
+A broker is a licensed agent who can legally oversee other real estate agents or work independent of an agency.
 To pass the brokers exam, start by reviewing licensing requirements for your state, then complete pre-licensing courses, take prep courses, maintain a strict study schedule that includes practice exams, and finally, register and take the actual exam.

 Here are the eight steps to passing the real estate broker exam.